History of rugby union in Scotland: Under Frank Hadden

-Later that year, the side travelled to France for the rugby world cup.
-They fought their way through a difficult group and made it to the quarter-finals where they were knocked out by Argentina.
+Later that year, the side travelled to France for the Rugby World Cup.
+They fought their way through a difficult group and made it to the quarter-finals, where they were knocked out by Argentina.

 Despite the promising World Cup, Scotland did not emerge in the Six Nations as the dark horses the media had predicted.
 Scotland opened their campaign at home but lost 27–6 to France.
-Pressure on Frank Hadden started to intensify after round 2 as Scotland lost 30–15 to a rejuvenated Wales side who could have scored more.
-Scotland finally managed to score a try, against Ireland, despite losing.
-They didn't need to score a try against England however as they regained the Calcutta Cup with a 15–9 victory in a dull contest.
+Pressure on Frank Hadden started to intensify after round 2 as Scotland lost 30–15 to a rejuvenated Wales side, who could have scored more.
+Scotland finally managed to score a try against Ireland, despite losing.
+They didn't need to score a try against England, however, as they regained the Calcutta Cup with a 15–9 victory in a dull contest.
 Scotland scored two tries against Italy but lost thanks to a drop goal in the last minute to go down 23–20.
-Scotland managed to avoid the wooden spoon on scoring difference but it was a disappointing campaign.
+Scotland managed to avoid the wooden spoon on scoring difference, but it was a disappointing campaign.
 They then toured Argentina to play two tests against Argentina.
 They lost the first test 21-15 and won the second 26–14.

 Scottish Sports Hall of Fame

-The following rugby players have been inducted to the Scottish Sports Hall of Fame:
+The following rugby players have been inducted into the Scottish Sports Hall of Fame: